 Vanessa Castillo, MS

-Dr. Kimhy is currently accepting applications for postdoctoral fellowship training in research and treatment of Serious Mental Illness (SMI) starting in Summer/Fall 2020.
+Dr. Kimhy will accept applications for postdoctoral fellowship training in research and treatment of Serious Mental Illness (SMI) starting in September 2020 (for fellowships starting Summer/Fall 2021).
 Fellowship positions are offered via a partnership between the New York MIRECC and the Department of Psychiatry, Icahn School of Medicine at Mount Sinai.
 The primary appointment is at the James J. Peters VA Medical Center in the Bronx, with a secondary appointment at the Icahn School of Medicine at Mount Sinai in Manhattan.
 For more information about the fellowship training and admission process please visit the New York MIRECC fellowship’s web page.
 Primary focus areas of training include research and treatment of schizophrenia and suicide risk.
-For inquiries about training opportunities with Dr. Kimhy, please contact him at firstname.lastname@example.org.
+For inquiries about training opportunities with Dr. Kimhy, please contact him at email@example.com.